thoughtspot/developer-examples/starters/kpi-monitor/slack-webhook-python/README.md

-# Slack webhook (Typescript)
+# Slack webhook (Python)

-A simple webhook made with TypeScript and Express that forwards a KPI monitor alert through webhooks to a Slack channel.
+A simple webhook made with Python and FastAPI that forwards a KPI monitor alert through webhooks to a Slack channel.
 The message would look like this:

 ![Slack message](./img/slack-message.png)